-I am delighted to be able to return to EE Times as a regular columnist/blogger after a sixteen year absence.
+I am delighted to be able to return to EE Times as a regular columnist/blogger after a sixteen year absence, with my Entrepreneurial Engineer Blog.
 Richard Wallace, now blogging at “The Next Silicon Valley“, asked me to write “Nickel Tours of the ‘Net” which cataloged the impact of the Internet on Electronic Design as websites first started to become common in 1994.
 And now Junko Yoshida has asked me to look at innovation and entrepreneurship in the broader electronic systems design ecosystem.

 Here are the kinds of insights that I hope my “Entrepreneurial Engineer” blog on EETimes will provide: